 Shenkman Arts Centre

-March Break camps – From March 16 to 20, kids can participate in various March Break programs that explore digital arts, theatre, smartphone video-making, drawing, cartooning and more.
-Registration begins Jan.
-14, 2015.
+March Break camps – From March 14 to 18, kids can participate in various March Break programs that explore visual arts, theatre and more.
+Registration is now open.